-Whether a Clip-on can be repaired or not depends on the level of damage.
-It’s easy to replace a nose-piece if it gets broken.
-If the lenses become damaged then the entire Clip-on needs to be replaced.
+Whether or not a Clip-on can be repaired depends on the level of damage.
+If the nose-piece is broken, it can be repaired by your local Silhouette partner.
+If the lenses are damaged, the whole Clip-on will need to be replaced.

 Yes, Silhouette eyewear can be repaired and certain parts can be replaced.
 You don’t have to buy a whole new pair of eyewear.

 In most cases, most individual parts of the eyewear can be replaced unless they are specially mounted.
 Your optician will be able to find any spare part in the catalogue and provide you with more information.

 Because Silhouette has a great number of models including different variants, it’s hard to name an average price.
 Your optician will be able to calculate the cost for your model on a case by case basis.

 Our site has been tested using the latest and most up to date versions of Internet Explorer, Firefox, Safari and Chrome.

 You can find all dealers that sell our eyewear using the dealer search on our website.
 Here you can search by continent, country, region and town.

 In the dealer search on our website you can find more information about when and where style consultations are on.